Maps Documentation

 Here is an example.
 The countries are colored by their population:

-To display labels on areas/shapes, points, or lines, use the "Label value" measure.
+To display labels on areas/shapes, points, or lines, use the "Label values" data field.
 Labels can be numeric (e.g., sales for that location) or textual (e.g., the name of the location).
 To show multiple labels, simply assign multiple measures.
 They will be displayed line by line in the order in which they are assigned.

 Chart/size value (premium)